 And if the target audience still didn’t buy, you should try remarketing efforts to convince them to return.

-Conclusion: influencer marketing can work when done right
+Conclusion: influencer marketing works when done right

 Especially for younger audiences, influencers are an important medium for new product information.
 And not just for information.
 Influencers also play an important part in the purchase decision process as more and more consumers are buying products recommended by them.